OpenVisualCloud/VDI-Toolkit/modules/Examples/MDSCMRDASample/README.md

 This sample contains the MDSCMRDASampleApp.exe application, which demonstrates how to utilize the MultiDisplayScreenCapture library to capture the screen of a Windows virtual machine (VM) and leverage the MediaResourceDirectAccess feature to access the host machine's hardware resources for hardware-accelerated video encoding.
 Finally, it uses FFmpeg to stream the encoded video from the virtual machine.

 The dependencies of MDSCMRDASample include ``MultiDisplayScreenCapture.dll``, ``libWinGuest.dll`` and ``ffmpeg-6.1.1-full_build-shared`` which can be found in the compiled multidispscreencap and MediaResourceDirectAccess modules.
 To enable rtsp streaming, ``mediamtx_v1.6.0_windows_amd64`` is downloaded to start the rtsp server.
-And CMakeList.txt and WinBuild.bat scripts can be used to compile the binary.
+And CMakeLists.txt and WinBuild.bat scripts can be used to compile the binary.

 ## Usage:
 ### 1. IVSHMEM device and Host service